rxxsta/25daysofchristmas/challenges/day16_Python-And-File-Scripting.md

 ## Challenge 3: Which file contains the password

 If you take a look inside any file.
 It's all gibberish.\
-We should try regexing for a string that says "password" (most likely).
+We should try regexing for a string that says "password" (most likely).\
+This can also be done with grep, but the point is to program :)

 ```Python
 import os